alindeman/upgradingtorails4/text/02_upgrading.markdown

 @@@ ruby
 # Gemfile
-gem 'ransack', 'X.Y.Z' # TODO when ransack supports Rails 4
+gem 'simple_form', 'X.Y.Z' # TODO when simple_form supports Rails 4
 @@@

 @@@ text
-$ bundle update rails ransack
+$ bundle update rails simple_form
 @@@

 If a Rails 4 compatible version is not yet available, it is unfortunately not